What is the Corporate Tax in UAE:

 3. Participation exemption

-It allows corporate tax exemptions on dividends, distributions of profits, and capital gains that result from a participation interest that is defined as having a five percent or more ownership stake in the shares of another entity, as well as capital held over a minimum of 12 months.
+It allows corporate tax in UAE exemptions on dividends, distributions of profits, and capital gains that result from a participation interest that is defined as having a five percent or more ownership stake in the shares of another entity, as well as capital held over a minimum of 12 months.

 The exemption is applicable to subsidiaries that are located in a state that has an effective corporation tax rate that is less than 9 percent or is able to show that it has an effective tax rate minimum of 9 percent on income, profits, or equity.